rule

 Text 32

-Nothing exists separately from you, whether it is higher evolved or even lower, moving or not-moving while the knowledge in all its divisions makes up the different features your body; you are the one greater than the greatest, transcendental to the three modes, that keeps the universe in his abdomen.
+Nothing exists separate from you, whether it is higher evolved or even lower, moving or not-moving, while the knowledge in all its divisions makes up the different features of your body; you are the one greater than the greatest, transcendental to the three modes, who keeps the universe in his abdomen.
 (Vedabase)

 Text 33